Benny-API/benny-ios-sdk/README.md

 ## EBT Balance Link Flow

-The Ebt Balance Link Flow allows users to link their EBT account, verifying the account, and returning a tokenized representation of the credentials for fetching balance and transaction information.
+The Ebt Balance Link Flow allows users to link their EBT account, verify the account, and returning a tokenized representation of the credentials for fetching balance and transaction information.

 ### Required IDs
 You'll need an `organizationId`, the ID representing your organization, along with